FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 ### Configuring User Authentication with a Custom Entra Id Application

-If you want to use **UserAuth** mode, you must create a Entra Id application in the same M365 tenant where you are creating and testing Fabric workspaces.
+If you want to use **UserAuth** mode, you must create a Entra Id application in the same M365 tenant where you are creating workspaces.
 When you create a new Entra Id application in the Entra Id portal, you should configure the **Redirect URI** as **Public client/native** and set the URI value to **http<span>://</span>localhost** as shown in the following screenshot.